It’s an intriguing game, that will keep you wondering (and dreading) what will happen next.

 The game is a throwback to old-school classics like Quarantine or Normality, where you’re dealing with an off-kilter society in an alternate reality where strange things are expected to happen and mind-boggling concepts are the norm.

-The Last Dogma is a dark comedy adventure set in the year 1999 of an alternate reality world, where US actively campaigns for world domination, UK is ruled by the dictator from Iran and Yugoslavia is being invaded by several countries.
+The Last Dogma is a first person dark comedy action-adventure game set in the year 1999 of an alternate reality world, where US actively campaigns for world domination, UK is ruled by the dictator from Iran and Yugoslavia is being invaded by several countries.

 You play as Sebastian Arise, an ATF special agent tasked with the tracking and eradication of local firearms dealers.
 One day straightforward tracking mission turns into disaster, thrusting him into the village of cannibalistic Christian cult known as “Holy Intentions”.
 Entwined in a web of intrigues between emotion-feeding daemons, Sebastian must keep his senses sharp as he travels back in 1366 A.D. to stop the things he shouldn’t stop.

-- Original soundtrack featuring epic symphonic passages and shamisen dance electro
+- Original soundtrack featuring epic orchestral music, melodic instrumental rock, ambient and shamisen dance electro

-- Special adventure system with the use of “Look,” “Investigate” and “Talk” commands
+- Adventure-like system with the use of “Look,” “Investigate”, “Talk” and “Take” commands